LilyEliG/N-body-Simulation/README.md

 Lily Eli Goloh

-Feel free to explore and enhance the simulation according to your interests and the suggestions provided in the assignment page and checklist.
+Feel free to explore and enhance the simulation according to your interests.
 Happy coding!